fpgadeveloper/zedboard-axi-dma/README.md

 ### Description

-This project demonstrates the use of the AXI DMA Engine IP for transfering data between a custom IP block and memory.
+This project demonstrates the use of the AXI DMA Engine IP for transferring data between a custom IP block and memory.

 ### Requirements

-* Vivado 2014.2
+* Vivado 2014.4
 * MicroZed

 ### License